evgenirusev/ShoppingCartStore/README.md

 * Visual Studio 2017 & with .NET Core SDK >= 2.2

 Steps to run
-* Update the connection string in appsettings.json in ShoppingCartStore.Web
+* Have a running DB server & update the connection string in appsettings.json in ShoppingCartStore.Web.
-* Build whole solution.
+* Build solution.
-* In Solution Explorer, make sure that ShoppingCartStore.Web is selected as the Startup Project
+* In Solution Explorer, make sure that ShoppingCartStore.Web is selected as the Startup Project.
 * Open Package Manager Console Window & execute "Update-Database" then press "Enter".
 This action will create database schema.
 * In Visual Studio, press "Control + F5".